 I call children of today the insta-generation because they want and expect everything INSTANTLY.
-They have almost zero patience and appreciation, and it’s driving me mad!
+They have zero patience and appreciation, and it’s driving me mad!
 So here are some new approaches I’m trying to help my kids be less self-entitled and demanding.

 1. Birthday treasure hunt

 How many times have you seen your kids rip into birthday presents without looking at cards, and then toss each item aside in their frenzy to open the next gift?
 It stinks.
 For my eldest son’s 7th birthday recently I did a treasure hunt with clues to find each present which was not only fun and encouraged him to practice reading, but it prolonged the whole present process by turning it into another activity.
 The whole family loved it so I’ll be definitely doing this each time there’s a birthday in the house.
 Even if your child isn’t old enough to read yet, you can just read the clues for them instead.

 Speaking of birthdays, kids’ parties are out of control and cost a bomb when you factor in entertainment on top of food, gifts, lolly bags, invites and decorations.
 I love hosting children’s parties but there is just no need for them to be so extravagant – the children don’t really appreciate it either.
 We held two large, expensive kids’ parties earlier this year but next year things are going to change.
 I’m thinking only a couple of close friends around for cake and a BBQ, or even a trip to the movies with a best friend only.
 Another mum I know recently told me that she asked her three kids whether they wanted a party or a holiday this year – the total party costs being almost the same as a short trip to Bali.
 They chose to go on holiday – talk about winning!